Mexico–United States border: Tijuana-San Ysidro border

 The average wait time to cross into the U.S. is approximately an hour.
 The thousands of vehicles that transit through the border every day is causing air pollution in San Ysidro and Tijuana.
 The emission of carbon monoxide (CO) and other vehicle related air contaminants have been linked to health complications such as cardiovascular disease, lung cancer, birth outcomes, premature death, obesity, asthma and other respiratory diseases.
 The high levels of traffic congestion and the extended wait times have affected the mental health, stress levels, and aggressive behavior of the people who cross frequently.

 The San Ysidro border is heavily policed, separated by three walls, border patrol agents and the U.S. Immigration and Customs Enforcement.

-Tijuana is the next target for San Diegan developers because of its fast-growing economy, lower cost of living, cheap prices, and proximity to San Diego.
+Tijuana is the next target for San Diegan developers because of its economy, lower cost of living, low prices, and proximity to San Diego.
 While this would benefit the tourist aspect of the city, it is damaging to low-income residents who will no longer be able to afford the cost of living in Tijuana.
 Tijuana is home to many deportees from the U.S., many who have lost everything and do not have an income to rely on and are now in a new city in which they have to quickly adapt to survive.
 San Diego developers would bring many benefits to Tijuana, but deportees and the poor run the risk of being impacted by the gentrification of Tijuana.

 In fiscal year 2023, the San Diego sector experienced a significant increase in migrant encounters, averaging approximately 20,000 per month.
 Seasonal spikes were observed, with monthly encounters ranging from around 16,000 to over 28,000.
 This activity reflects the sector's ongoing role as a major corridor for migration, influenced by shifting enforcement strategies, regional instability, and evolving U.S. border policies.